 The school engages Title I, parents in meaningful interactions with the school.
 The OCS Parent Compact supports a partnership among staff, parents, and the community to improve student academic achievement.
 To help reach these goals, the school has established the following practices: The school provides Title I, parents with assistance in understanding the state's academic content standards, assessments, and how to monitor and improve the achievement of their children.
-Assistance for parents in understanding the state's academic content standards, assessments and how to monitor and improve the achievement of their children is provided through information on the OCS school web page, through scheduled parent/teacher conferences, through the OCS parent nights and information sessions, as well as through formal communications regarding state-mandated assessments and score reporting.
+Assistance for parents in understanding the state's academic content standards, assessments and how to monitor and improve the achievement standards, assessments and how to monitor and improve the achievement of their children.

+information sessions, as well as through formal communications regarding state-mandated assessments and score reporting.